emguy/Conference-Organization-App/README.md

 ## Query problem: How would you handle a query for all non-workshop sessions before 7pm?

-Google cloud datastore only allows ONE inequality filter for each query.
+Google cloud datastore only allows at most one property to be applied with inequality filters.

 One approach to solve this query problem is that we only do the query by time (before 7:00pm) on all sessions in the given conference as: